-In a word, politics.
+In a word, gone.

 The current discussion of a possible new FTC rule is a good reminder of at least two points we always tell our clients: